Mäntymetsä ja puita aamuauringossa.

 Citizens' Jury on the fair use of the forests of Lapland

-How to use the forests of Lapland in a way that is considering climate change and fair?
+How to use the forests of Lapland in a climate-smart and fair way?

 Lapland Forest Jury